-The purpose of a medical assesseeship is to provide a licensed physician with a competency - based assessment for a specified period of time to determine whether or not the medical assessee is ready to safely enter sponsored and supervised independent medical practice as a Most Responsible Physician and Provisional registrant of the College of Physicians and Surgeons of BC.
+The purpose of a medical assessee-ship is to provide a licensed physician with a competency based assessment for a specified period of time to determine whether or not the medical assessee is ready to safely enter sponsored and supervised independent medical practice as a Most Responsible Practitioner and provisional registrant of the College of Physicians and Surgeons of BC.

-Medical assessees may attend patients and may undertake clinical procedures while under the supervision of their assessing physician who must be a member of the active or provisional medical staff of the department responsible for the supervision of their work in the facility.
+Medical assessees may attend patients and may undertake clinical procedures while under the supervision of their assessing physician who must be a member of the active or provisional medical staff responsible for the supervision of their work in the facility.
 The supervising physician will maintain ultimate authority and responsibility for care of the patient.

-Article 4 - Organization of the Medical Staff
+ARTICLE 4 - Organization of the Medical Staff

-In accordance with Article 7 of the Bylaws, the NH Board, upon the recommendation of NH MAC and the medical staff, shall organize the medical staff into departments, divisions, and sections as deemed appropriate to meet the needs of NH.
+In accordance with Article 7 of the Bylaws, the NH Board, upon the recommendation of the NH MAC and the medical staff, shall organize the medical staff into departments, divisions, and sections as deemed appropriate to meet the needs of NH.
 NH shall provide, without cost to the medical staff, sufficient secretarial and administrative services in order that the functions of NH MAC, the HSDA Medical Advisory Committees, and the departments, divisions, and sections may be carried out effectively.

-The purpose of organizing the medical staff into clinical departments includes the following:
+Where it is not reasonable to organize medical staff into departments by discipline the facility medical staff will be considered a department "of the whole" with department Head duties assumed by the Chief of Staff and/or Deputy Chief of Staff.
+The purpose of organizing the medical staff includes the following:

-- The support of quality improvement, quality assurance and practice review; - Participation in strategic medical staff resource planning; - Promotion of continuing professional development and medical education of its members; and - Support of the medical staff through specific activities and plans to promote the well-being of members.
+- The support of quality improvement, quality assurance and practice review - Participation in strategic medical staff resource planning - Promotion of continuing professional development and medical education of its members - Support of the medical staff through specific activities and plans to promote the well-being of members

-Medical staff well-being will be a focus of each clinical department, and department heads will work with the Senior Medical Administrator, the HSDA Medical Directors and the Chiefs or Deputy Chiefs of Staff to:
+Medical staff well-being will be a focus of NH Medical Leadership at all levels, who will work with the VP Medicine, to:

-- Promote health and wellness amongst its members; - Encourage a healthy, respectful workplace; - Establish mechanisms to identify members at risk of mental illness, substance dependency or severe professional fatigue; - Develop strategies, programs and supports for timely and respectful intervention for medical staff members with compromised health and well-being; and - Establish mechanisms to report impaired members to ensure that such members promptly cease practice, and to allow recovering members to resume patient care responsibilities.
+- Promote health and wellness amongst its members - Encourage a healthy, respectful workplace - Establish mechanisms to identify members at risk of mental illness, substance dependency or severe professional fatigue - Develop strategies, programs and supports for timely and respectful intervention for medical staff members with compromised health and well-being - Establish mechanisms to report impaired members to ensure that such members promptly cease practice, and to allow recovered members to resume patient care responsibilities